vaishnavkoka/NLP_Team_13/README.md

 - It creates 2 files
   - CSV file: it contains 3 columns, domain, no. of articles, and total size scraped from this domain.
   - PDF file: it is the same as a CSV file, just in the form of a table for readability
-  - Both PDF and CSV are created at the same location of the URLs file
+  - Both PDF and CSV are created at the same location of the URL file
 - ![image](https://github.com/user-attachments/assets/e49ad47e-ae5c-4690-b294-210084d19e57)

 ## Usage
 1. **Setup: Run NLP_Team_13/scripts/requirements.txt to install the required dependencies.**
-2. Supported Python version is 3.8 or above `you may need to make changes to run on older versions`
+2. Supported Python version is 3.8 or above `you may need to make changes to run on older versions.`
 3. Run the scripts sequentially in the order mentioned above.
 4. Adjust the number of workers or connection pools if needed for better performance.